August Wilson sitting on steps.

 Welcome to Archives & Special Collections (A&SC), the archives, manuscripts, and rare books department of the University of Pittsburgh Library System (ULS)!
 Our mission is to collect, describe, and preserve our ever-growing collections in order to make them available and accessible to the Pitt community and beyond.
 In our collections, you’ll find historic documents, photographs, maps, rare books, newspapers, audio and video recordings, and much more.

 Visit the A&SC Aeon Research Portal to create a user account so you can start requesting materials!
+Please check out these how to videos for help getting started with Aeon.

 Start your research here: